Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 ## 1 - General

+This project aims to establish a way with which a physical lens can be digitized and used in virtual productions, such as for digital animations and TV/movies post VFX, to emulate the optical characteristics of the physical optics in a virtual setting.

+Vintage lenses are (by definition) no longer in production, there will be a day when those lenses become inaccessible for the people that wish to use them.
+This project thus holds a certain level of time sensitivity and will need to reach some degree of completion before vintage lenses become antique and eventually history.

 ### 1.1 - Back Focal Distance and Telecentricity

-In optics, the distance between the last surface of the lens and the image plane is referred to as the `Back Focal Distance` (BFD for short, sometimes it is also referred to interchangeably as `Back Focal Length`).
+In optics, the distance between the last surface of the lens and the image plane is referred to as the `Back Focal Distance` (**BFD** for short, sometimes it is also referred to interchangeably as `Back Focal Length`).

 While BFD may seem to be a free space in the image above, in many cases it is rather constrained.
 For a single lens reflex (SLR) camera, a mirror is placed between the lens and the image plane, reflecting the light up into the prism and then into the viewfinder.
 This means the BFD must be long enough to accommodate the mirror chamber and the shutter mechanism in front of the image plane.
 This is the direct reason why SLR all have a flange distance of about 40mm.